Tikitikitikidesuka/character_frequency/README.md

 Same as character_frequencies_with_n_threads() but with Case Sensitive counting

 CaseSense:
--InsensitiveASCIIOnly - Converts ASCII characters to lowercase before counting This is the default.
+- `InsensitiveASCIIOnly - Converts ASCII characters to lowercase before counting This is the default.
--Insensitive - Converts all UTF8 characters to lowercase before counting.
+- `Insensitive - Converts all UTF8 characters to lowercase before counting.
 If the character's lowercase version is a string not a character, it panics.
--Sensitive - Doesn't convert any characters to lowercase before counting.
+- `Sensitive - Doesn't convert any characters to lowercase before counting.

 ## Example
 This example counts the character frequencies of `Hello, World!` and print them afterwards: